DynamicCodingWithAmit/Iphone-calculator-with-html-css-and-javascript/README.md

           "Dynamic Coding With Amit"
           you can check it

+   This project made by Amit Prajapti (Github : @Isamitprajapati)

 In the programming i create three file which name are 1.index.html
 2.style.css